lukasdula/project-01-packet-tracer-cafe-network-infrastructure/README.md

 This is my first network project - a small café network infrastructure created in Cisco Packet Tracer.

+The project was developed as part of my preparation for **CCNA I: Introduction to Networks**.

 ## Documentation
 The documentation is available in two languages: